bozsahin/cogs579/README.md

 <em>If you have not done programming by designing and writing your own programs, large or small, I advise
 you not to take this course.
 Using libraries or studying someoneelse'e code do not count as programming experience in my book.
-You have to be in programmer's shoes in this course.</em>
+You have to be in the programmer's shoes in this course.</em>

 <b>Course Objectives</b>